HajkD/DevSeq/README.md

 ```

 Thus, `9280 A. thaliana` genes have orthologs in all other species.
-Now, we combine all dN, dS, and dNdS information for these `9280` genes.

 Look at home many orthologs are shared between 1,2,3,.. species: